Rex Heuermann Pleads Guilty to Gilgo Beach Murders

 The investigation into the Gilgo Beach killings began in earnest in 2010 after police found numerous sets of human remains along a remote beach highway on Long Island’s South Shore.
 Investigators used DNA analysis and other evidence to identify victims.
 In some cases, they were able to connect them to remains found elsewhere on Long Island years earlier.

 Prosecutors introduced evidence suggesting Heuermann was familiar with a remote part of Suffolk County where victims' remains were dumped.
-They alleged that investigators found 'torture pornography' and a so-called 'blueprint' Heuermann allegedly used to plan the killings among his possessions, as reported by CBS News.
+They alleged that investigators found 'torture pornography' and a so-called 'blueprint' Heuermann allegedly used to plan the killings, as reported by CBS News.
+According to PBS, Heuermann admitted he strangled eight female victims and dismembered some of them before dumping their bodies along remote stretches of New York coastline.

 The case against Heuermann has been high-profile, featuring on true crime shows and podcasts, and even inspiring a best-selling book.
 The investigation dragged on for more than a decade before Heuermann's arrest in 2023 provided a significant break in the case.